 - Hop in the car one night, put your favourite tunes on the stereo – sing along if you like – and drive somewhere close (great views a bonus) to make out like teenagers.
 Babies often fall asleep in car seats, so this date can do double duty by helping them nod off… no childminder required.

 The full bush is en vogue: plant extracts in sexual health products

 You may not realise it, but most latex condoms aren’t vegan (and not just because they’re used to wrap ya meat).
 The milk protein casein is commonly added as a stabiliser to give the rubber an even texture.
 Female-founded condom company HANX, along with Glyde and Fair Squared, use thistle extract instead (thankfully de-prickled before it sheaths your pickle).

 Now that UK laws on cannabis-based health products have been relaxed, CBD – a cannabis derivative that doesn’t contain THC, the bit that gets you high - is going to be as omnipresent in sexy stuff as lean protein is in The Rock’s endless Tupperware lunches.
-Reputed to help relaxation and arousal, dip your toe into the green scene with Lovehoney’s just-launched CBD massage oil, Botanic Lab’s aphrodisiac drinks, and newcomer After Midnight's CBD lube.
+Reputed to help relaxation and arousal, dip your toe into the green scene with Lovehoney’s just-launched CBD massage oil and Botanic Lab’s aphrodisiac drinks.

 Party hard: a new wave of sex events are emerging nationwide